huiledecode/OTF-/README.md

 Wait a moment for dependancies

 Before launching OTF²,</br>
-Create « /data/db/ » on the system's root.
+Create « /data/db/ » on your system's root.

 In sudoer mode
 <pre><code>$ sudo -s</code></pre>